xuri/excelize-doc/en/utils.md

 func (f *File) AddTable(sheet, hcell, vcell, format string) error
 ```

-AddTable provides the method to add table in a worksheet by given worksheet name, coordinate area and format set.
+AddTable provides the method to add a table in a worksheet by given worksheet name, coordinate area, and format set.

 - Example 1, create a table of `A1:D5` on `Sheet1`: